m9hmood/wp-qi-gateway/README.txt

 == Upgrade Notice ==

-= 1.0 =
-Upgrade notices describe the reason a user should upgrade.
-No more than 300 characters.

 == Disclaimer Of Qi Gateway: UnOfficial Advanced Gateway Plugin == This plugin, Qi Gateway: UnOfficial Advanced Gateway, is provided on an "as is" and "as available"